swaxi/SGTool/README.md

 1) Either:
 - Download the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager for the version on github or
 - Install directly from the QGIS plugin manager from the plugin repository

-2) If you get an warning of the type **The following Python packages are required but not installed: scikit-learn** or any other module name you can install it directly from the QGIS Python Console (Menu Plugins->Python Console) and then type in (for the scikit-learn example):
+2) If you get an warning of the type **The following Python packages are required but not installed: scikit-learn** or any other module name the best way to manage this is to install the QGIS Plugin called **qpip** and open it.
+It will tell you which libraries are missing and allow you to install the correct versions.

-   **!pip3 install scikit-learn**

    The packages required for specific functions are:
    **matplotlib** WTMM, Radial Power Spectrum
    **scikit-learn** BSDWorms, PCA, ICA
    **PyWavelets** WTMM

    If you don't use these functions, there is no need to install the extra packages.

 3) For BSpline Gridding you need to install the plugin **Processing Saga NextGen Provider**

 ## ArcGIS Pro: